SuperOfficeDocs/superoffice-docs/docs/onsite/service/install-manually.md

 ![x][img2]

-If you upgrade an existing site, do not tick the Create IIS web site since it will cause the installer to fail. , we will create/update the application manually.
+If you upgrade an existing site, do not tick the Create IIS website since it will cause the installer to fail. , we will create/update the application manually.

 ![x][img3]